-At EduMais, we teach a broad curriculum of English, Sport, Web Design, Art and Entrepreneurship.
+5 Social and emotional learning principles in the classroom at EduMais.
+We teach a broad curriculum of English, Sport, Web Design, Art and Entrepreneurship.
 But for a child to thrive, these subjects are of limited value without the bedrock of social and emotional skills crucial to navigating everyday life.
 We aim to cultivate the whole child, by keeping a clear focus on integrating social and emotional learning into our academic curriculum.

-Our classroom activities are centred around messages of inclusion, acceptance and compassion.
+Our classroom activities are centered around messages of inclusion, acceptance and compassion.
 We base our English lessons on role play conversation tasks, in which children are required to take the perspective of another person.
 By putting themselves in someone else’s shoes, they are practicing developing empathy for others, at the same time as improving their English speaking skills!
 For the older students, we explore and debate controversial topics in English.
 It’s important that students learn the necessary social skill of respecting different points of view.
 By understanding that everyone sees things differently, acceptance and tolerance are cultivated, and classroom relationships can flourish.

 We deal with a brilliantly lively and verbal bunch of young people!
-However, working with vulnerable learner groups means that we are often also faced with challenging behaviour in the classroom.
+However, working with vulnerable learner groups means that we are often also faced with challenging behavior in the classroom.
 At the beginning of each lesson, we check in with how each student is feeling using a ‘feelings chart’.
-Enabling them to identify and recognise their emotions is a first step towards effectively managing them.
+Enabling them to identify and recognize their emotions is a first step towards effectively managing them.
 If a child is feeling overwhelmed, we encourage time out for deep breathing exercises.

-At EduMais we believe that making mistakes is the best way to grow and learn, so we actively encourage our children to slip up… and our teachers too!
+At EduMais we believe that making mistakes is the best way to grow and learn.
+Therefore we actively encourage our children to slip up… and our volunteer teachers too!
 With their less-than-perfect Portuguese, our volunteer English teachers demonstrate to the children that taking risks and making mistakes is crucial to learning a new language.
 Using positive and restorative language, we create a safe and supportive classroom culture in which children are not discouraged by the mistakes they make and praise each other for trying.

-EduMais offers a unique and groundbreaking learning programme that I feel proud and humbled to have been a part of.
+EduMais offers a unique and groundbreaking learning program that I feel proud and humbled to have been a part of.
 I left EduMais a much more resilient, empathetic and self-aware person myself – social and emotional learning in the classroom definitely works both ways!